-Since its first release in 2015, we have sent a copy of SAFE to >1500 students and researchers around the world and working across a variety of disciplines.
-More information about who is using SAFE and what they think of it, can be found in our presentation of a survey of SAFE users that we performed in late 2017:
+Since its first release in 2015, we have sent a copy of SAFE to >2000 students and researchers around the world and working across a variety of disciplines.
+More information about who is using SAFE and what they think of it, can be found in our new paper on a survey of SAFE users that we performed in late 2017:

-The development of SAFE was supported by the UK Natural Environment Research Council through the Consortium on Risk in the Environment: Diagnostics, Integration, Benchmarking, Learning and Elicitation (CREDIBLE) [NE/J017450/1]
+The development of SAFE was originally supported by the UK Natural Environment Research Council through the Consortium on Risk in the Environment: Diagnostics, Integration, Benchmarking, Learning and Elicitation (CREDIBLE) [NE/J017450/1].

 The further development of SAFE, including the implementation of the Python version, has been supported by the UK Engineering and Physical Sciences Research Council through a Living with Environmental Change Fellowship [EP/R007330/1] and the EPSRC Impact Acceleration Account.